Agriculture in Australia

 Although Australia is mostly arid, the nation is a major agricultural producer and exporter, with around 421,000 people employed in agriculture, forestry and fishing as of 2023.
-Agriculture's farm gate output was $100 billion a year for a 5.7% share of GDP in 2023.
+Agriculture's farm gate output was $100 billion per year for a 5.7% share of GDP in 2023.
 Farmers and grazers own 135,997 farms, covering 61% of Australia's landmass.
 Across the country, there is a mix of irrigation and dry-land farming.
-The success of Australia in becoming a major agricultural power despite the odds is facilitated by its policies of long-term visions and promotion of agricultural reforms that greatly increased the country's agricultural industry.
+The success of Australian agriculture has been facilitated by long-term policy settings and promotion of reforms that greatly increase investment and, by extension, overall farming output.